lynleyaldridge/webpage/content/authors/admin/_index.md

 I am a PhD qualified social scientist, with a background in psychology and sociology.
 I love data analysis, visualization and interpretation, and have rich experience collecting, managing, analysing and reporting on both quantitative and qualitative data across a diverse range of research and evaluation projects (primarily in the fields of psycho-oncology and education).
 I am passionate about the use of data to inform policy and practice.
 I call myself an Antipodean, identifying as equal parts Kiwi (New Zealander) and Aussie (Australian).

-I'm currently searching for a Research and/or Evaluation job (primarily focusing on the education and mental health/well-being sectors).
+I'm currently searching for a Data Analyst, Research and/or Evaluation job (primarily focusing on the education and mental health/well-being sectors).
 I'm open to working remotely, or positions across Australia.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.